-Interestingly, they claim that 5% of their customers use 50% of the bandwidth.
+Interestingly, they claim that 5 percent of their customers use 50 percent of the bandwidth.
 I suspect that these folks must be watching movies.
 Given this stat, I suspect their real goal is to effectively eliminate high-usage customers.

 So, until we need to pay to watch our free movies, let’s continue enjoying our movies online using flat-rate internet access.